scottnonnenberg/eslint-config-thehelp/README.md

 1. `core` - Basic good javascript practices.
 Node.js and CommonJS.
 2. `es2015` - Preferring ES2015 constructs over ES5 constructs. `import`/`export` instead of `module.exports`.
 Babel required.
 3. `functional` - Eliminating mutation of data and all loops, in favor of functional design.
-4. **default**/`combined` - the previous three combined into one configuration.
+4. **default** - the previous three combined into one configuration.
 Suitable for any node module or server project.
 5. `react` - rules for JSX and React component structure, as well as accessibility.
 6. `scripts` - a looser configuration appropriate for your project's `scripts/` directory.
 For example, allows use of `devDependencies`.
 7. `test` - a configuration appropriate for your projects `test/` directory, bringing in two new plugins, the `mocha` env, and relaxing a few rules.
 For example, turns off `immutable/no-let` to allow test setup in `before`/`beforeEach`.